Understanding network change and configuration management

 Because some enterprises must manage change across networks, they often require CMDBs that can collect information from a number of management databases.
 As a result, this year the Distributed Management Task Force (DMTF) created the CMDB Federation Specification (CDMBf).
 Vendors following the specification will create tools that enable organizations to integrate CMDB data across various products and tool sets.

-ITIL for network change and configuration
+ITIL for network change and configuration management

 IT Infrastructure Library (ITIL) is an internationally recognized set of policies and procedures for managing IT systems and services.
 It is like a library of industry best practices that offers a standardized approach to everything from cabling infrastructure to computer installation and service management.